onqtam/onqtam.github.io/_posts/2018-07-07-unity-builds.md

 Also known as: SCU (single compilation unit), amalgamated or jumbo.

 The main benefit is lower build times (compile + link) because:
-- commonly included headers get parsed/compiled only once
+- Commonly included headers get parsed/compiled only once.
-- less reinstantiation of the same templates: like ```std::vector<int>```
+- Less reinstantiation of the same templates: like ```std::vector<int>```.
-- less work for the linker (for example not having to remove N-1 copies of the same weak symbol - an inline function defined in a header and included in N source files)
+- Less work for the linker (for example not having to remove N-1 copies of the same weak symbol - an inline function defined in a header and included in N source files).
-- less compiler invocations
+- less compiler invocations.

 Note that we don't have to include all sources in one unity file - as an example: 80 source files can be split in 8 unity files with 10 of the original sources included in each of them and then they can be built in parallel on 8 cores.